 Maintain septic systems properly

 Watch an iConservePA video about how water wells are drilled and how to keep your water source in good shape.

 Abandoned Private Water Wells

-The property owner is responsible for effectively filling and sealing all abandoned water wells according to water well abandonment guidelines (PDF).
+The property owner is responsible for effectively filling and sealing all abandoned water wells according to these water-well abandonment guidelines (PDF).

-Completed well abandonment forms (PDF) should be sent to:
+Completed water-well abandonment forms (PDF) should be sent to: